-Each study observes two or more GLSs.
+1Each study observes two or more GLSs.
 Calculation on totals of aliphatic, indole, and aromatic GLSs is based on published mean value of individual GLSs belonging to the group.
-Total aromatic is only from chromatographic GLSs.
-These calculations to biomass are based on total GLS processing methods.
+Total aromatic is only from glucorasturin.
+These calculation techniques are applied for all processing methods.

-$\text{NC} =$ not calculated; the fresh or boiled or both treated Brassicas cont due to the effect of heating on the extraction efficiency of GLSs.
+NC = not calculated; the fresh or boiled or both treated Brasicas contains traces of GLSs.